-While sharing and posting quotes online helps bring issues to the forefront of people's minds, it's just the beginning.
+You may be wondering how to support black lives matter and this year's upcoming Black History Month.
+And while sharing and posting quotes online helps bring issues to the forefront of people's minds, it's just the beginning.
 We want to reinforce the message that anti-racism isn’t a belief, it is a set of actions.
 For that reason, we’ve pulled together a list of resources, from petitions to books and resources you can read for education and guidance.
 Check them out below.

 Charities and funds